DaDevFox/KC_ReskinEngine/Guide_updated.md

 *This wonderful blocky scene was made by TPunko from the Kingdoms and Castles Discord in MagicaVoxel*

 # How the Engine works
 The Engine itself is technically a 'mod' in the strict sense of 'a modification to a game' but not in the traditional sense.
-It has a [listing](https://steamcommunity.com/sharedfiles/filedetails/?id=2524492692) in the Steam Workshop as a standalone mod that can be subscribed to by any player, however this listing does absolutely nothing by itself.
+It has a [listing](https://steamcommunity.com/sharedfiles/filedetails/?id=2524492692) in the Steam Workshop as a standalone mod that can be subscribed to, however this listing does absolutely nothing by itself.
 All it does is allow *other* mods to register to it and change visual elements of the game, with a greatly reduced amount of code, research, and thus general headache.
 Other mods exist like this such as Zat's [ModMenu](https://steamcommunity.com/sharedfiles/filedetails/?id=2071244182&searchtext=ModMenu) and Slooth's [Custom Spells API](https://steamcommunity.com/sharedfiles/filedetails/?id=2256480946&searchtext=API) and [Custom Research API](https://steamcommunity.com/sharedfiles/filedetails/?id=2264448742&searchtext=API), but they all follow a different pattern to traditional mods and so I'm using the term 'engine' to describe this rather than 'mod', just for the sake of making a distinction.

 You may notice I said it functions with a *reduced* amount of code, but not none.
 This might seem to conflict with the main draw of using this engine: 'no coding required', but both are actually true.